JuhooM/mazesolver/README.md

 Technical Plan- includes:

     the list of tools you need to use to implement the project: Webots 2023b and computer able to run it.
-    Time plan: b4 midway I hope that E-puck robot is able to traverse mazes and at the end completely solve them.
+    plan: b4 midway I hope that E-puck robot is able to traverse mazes and at the end completely solve them.
 More in TODO.

 TODO: